thebkv/bkv/Profile_Ezekiel.md

+🎙️ **INTRODUCTION**

+Imagine with me for a moment that we’re opening a small scroll from the early days after the exile — written by a man who actually lived through that time.
+These are his words about the prophet Yehezkel.

+---

-📜 The Zadokite of Tel-abib: A Post-Exilic Account of the Prophet Yehezkel
+📜 **The Zadokite of Tel-abib: A Post-Exilic Account of the Prophet Yehezkel**

 As one living in these restored days—some sixty years after the last visions of Yehezkel ben-Buzi—I set down what our elders still recall of the strange, fierce man who walked among the exiles.
 Even now, people argue about him.
 Some whisper he was touched by madness.
 Others swear the breath of the LORD rested on him more heavily than on any man since Moses.
 Either way, no one forgets him.